MrPenguin07/cisco-cheatsheet/README.md

 4. Run `screen`

-You will need root access.
+You will need root access or preferably to add your user into the `dialout` group (true for most linux distros I believe).

 ```
 screen /dev/ttyUSB0